e271828e/Flight.jl/docs/notes/design/framework_spec.md

 enforcement is the pre-write `UninitializedSlots` check at `init!`/commit ([§14.6](#146-slot-totality-the-missing-value-error-and-the-override-combinator)).

+**The author's side of that bargain.** Silly values are acceptable *because* the author is obliged to accept them: **stage code must be total over type-valid inputs** — every probed user function (stages, `f`, `g`, guards, handlers, `project`) evaluates without throwing on any input satisfying its declared types.
+The domain is type-validity, not the probe's particular synthesized
+values: the branch-shape rule already bans value-dependent return types, so types are the only domain the framework can speak of, and the probe is the enforcement moment, not the reason — asking whether one can detect being probed reads the contract backwards.
+Two consequence sites, the same throw at both: at build it is a `UserCodeFraming`-wrapped build failure ([§13.1](#131-reporting-policy-collect-the-checks-fail-the-evaluations-fast)) whose diagnostic points at code that is "correct" on every trajectory it has ever seen; at runtime it is a `StepError` and the run ends `errored` ([§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor)) — exceptions from model code are always abnormal ([§13.5](#135-termination-is-a-state-not-an-exception)).
+Three habits of shipped code have sanctioned spellings.
+A *plausibility* check meaning "stop the run" — a strut throwing on a touchdown overload — is a published `Bool` output face plus `stop_on` ([§13.5](#135-termination-is-a-state-not-an-exception)), machinery already there.
+A *self-consistency* assert — an author checking that their own contact algebra cancels a velocity component to a hard tolerance — is a regression test about that algebra, and its home is the test suite; it is also the most probe-fragile of the three, since a near-degenerate synthesized geometry can keep the cancellation algebraically exact while missing an absolute tolerance in floating point.
+And a *defensive exhaustiveness* branch — an `else error("unrecognized surface type")` over a closed enum, or a coefficient constructor asserting an ordering of its arguments when that constructor runs per step inside a stage — is not banned validation but **mislocated** validation: totality over a closed enum means handling every instance (an `else error` is an admission that the function is partial), and parameter validation belongs where user-controlled data enters — the constructors of parameter and instance values, which run before the build, where asserts are perfectly legitimate — never inside a stage, on probe-fed data.

 ### 12.4 Activations: executable sets, laziness, caching

 An **activation at `T`** re-runs Stratum C with a different scalar: table cells